 So, my beautiful wife Brenda (his sister) and I, along with Kevin’s friends and family are helping him search for a living kidney donor.
 Doctors say that a living kidney donor is his best bet.
 They say that transplants from living donors are proven to have better outcomes.

-Kevin currently lives in Omaha, Nebraska to be close to his medical team.
+Kevin currently lives in Lincoln, Nebraska to be close to his medical team and attend graduate school.
 He is a Nebraska native; born in York, NE and graduated from Axtell High in Axtell, NE.
 He served with the Army Reserves as a generator mechanic and was deployed to Iraq in 2004-2005, just after high school.
 After his service, he attended the University of Nebraska at Lincoln, completing his bachelor degree in 2016.
 He was ready to continue post-grad work when his kidneys decided that were done doing kidney stuff.
 So, everything changed.

 When your kidneys fail, dialysis keeps your body in balance by: removing waste, salt and extra water to prevent them from building up in the body; keeping a safe level of certain chemicals in your blood, such as potassium, sodium and bicarbonate; and helping to control blood pressure. -National Kidney Foudnation

 Kevin needs a new kidney.
 Soon.
 He is a wonderful, smart, special person on the verge of doing great things.
 Kevin is a loving son, trusted friend and a brother his siblings cherish.
 His nieces and nephews dearly love their uncle Kevin and want his presence at the milestones in their lives.